Exlabs/terraform-aws-ecs-secrets-manager/README.md

 Terraform module to create a SecretManager secret and generate secrets definition to be injected in the ECS Container definition.

-This module uses the recommended way of passing sensitive data from SecretManager to ECS Task without hardcoding any sensitive data in the ECS Container definition.
+This module uses the recommended way of passing sensitive data from SecretManager to ECS Task without hardcoding any sensitive values in the ECS Container definition.

 ## Usage